Arkady23/https.net/README.md

      -s      Number of requests being processed at the same time.
 Maximum        100 value is 1000.
      -s1     Allowed number of simultaneously processed requests per IP.
-16 -w      Allowed time to reserve an open channel for request that did not    10 started.
+16 -w      Allowed time to reserve an open channel for request that did not    5 started.
 From 1 to 20 seconds.
-     -n      Maximum number of dynamically running interpreters or MS VFP        50 instances.
-Processes are launched as needed depending on the number of concurrent requests.
+     -n      Maximum number of dynamically running interpreters.
+Processes       16 are launched as needed depending on the number of concurrent requests.
 Maximum value is 1000.
+     -n1     The initial number of interpreters to pre-start.
+2 -f      Maximum number of dynamically launched MS Visual FoxPro             16 instances.
+Visual FoxPro COMs are created as needed, depending on the number of concurrent requests.
+The maximum value is 1000.
-     -log    Size of the query log in rows.
+     -f1     The initial number of pre-created Visual FoxPro COMs.
+2 -log    Size of the query log in rows.
 The log consists of two              10000 interleaved versions http.net.x.log and http.net.y.log.
 If the size is set to less than 80, then the log is not kept.